yusuf-s-ahmed/yusuf-s-ahmed/README.md

 I’m a 2nd year Computer Science student at City, University of London, interested in Technology.

-- Working as a Technology Analyst at a student-led organisation at City, University of London.
+- Working as a Technology Analyst at a student-led organisation and a Student Ambassador at City, University of London.

 - Currently interning at an Al research and development firm based in the US, as a Solutions Developer Intern.